Azure/aad-pod-identity/README.md

 ### Managed Identity Controller

-The Managed Identity Controller (MIC) is a Kubernetes [custom resource] that watches for changes to pods, identities, and bindings through the Kubernetes API server.
-When it detects a relevant change, the MIC adds or deletes assigned identities as needed.
+The Managed Identity Controller (MIC) is a Kubernetes [custom resource] that watches for changes to pods, `AzureIdentity` and `AzureIdentityBindings` through the Kubernetes API server.
+When it detects a relevant change, the MIC adds or deletes `AzureAssignedIdentity` as needed.

-Specifically, when a pod is scheduled, the MIC assigns an identity to the underlying VM/VMSS during the creation phase.
-When the pod is deleted, it removes the assigned identity from the underlying VM/VMSS.
+Specifically, when a pod is scheduled, the MIC assigns the identity on Azure to the underlying VM/VMSS during the creation phase.
+When the pod is deleted, it removes the identity from the underlying VM/VMSS on Azure.
 The MIC takes similar actions when `AzureIdentity` or `AzureIdentityBinding` are created or deleted.

 ### Node Managed Identity